aloretocornidez/school-notes/notes/ger-150-becoming-multilingual/Textbook Notes - ger 150.md

 Their dilemma is that monocultural members of their different cultures want to know if they are members of culture A or culture B, or of a new culture, when biculturals just want to be accepted -- consciously or unconsciously -- for who they are: members of two or more cultures.

+# Chapter 11 | Personality, Thinking and Dreaming, and Emotions in Bilinguals

+### The Personality of Bilinguals

+*Myth: Bilinguals have double or split personalities.*

+**Thematic Apperception Test (TAT) Cards Experiment**
+- Cards that show ambiguous content.
+- Two Sessions, six-weeks apart, two languages.
+- Language Affected three variables:
+	- Verbal Aggression towards peers
+	- Withdrawal-autonomy
+	- Achievement

+> I don't really know if my personality changes when I change language.
+The main reason for this uncertainty is that I use the two languages in different situations and therefore would act differently even if it was in the same language.

+In other words, it is the environment and the interlocutors together that cause bi-cultural bilinguals to change attitudes, feelings and behaviors (along with language)-and not their language as such.

+### Thinking and Dreaming in Bilinguals

+- When bilinguals were surveyed, they answered that they think in both languages (70% said this)
+- They may have taken their 'inner speech' and 'internal monologues' into consideration when giving their answer.

+Do thoughts have a language? (mentalese) Some people say that thoughts are visual-spatial before they are translated to a language.
+There are many opponents to this (What if you are told to think of an object, obviously you must think about a banana after being told to think about a banana).

+### Emotions in Bilinguals
+*Myth: Bilinguals express their emotions in their first language, which is usually the language of their parents.*